oweitman/squeezelite-bluetooth/README.md

 [bluetooth]# connect 00:00:00:00:00:00
 [bluetooth]# exit
 ```
-if there was no error, your device is now connected, trusted and can connected next time without interaction
+if there was no error, your device is now connected, trusted and can connect next time without interaction

 ### 2. connect the alsa-sound-system to your BT-speaker
 Edit the following asound.conf and replace 00:00:00:00:00:00 with your device id of the BT-speaker